mcveanlab/mccortex/README.md

 Now you're ready to run.
 You'll need to pass:
 - path to McCortex `CTXDIR=`
-- how much memory to use `MEM=`  (2GB for ten E. coli, 100GB for a human)
+- how much memory to use `MEM=`  (2GB for ten E. coli, 70GB for a human)
 - number of threads to use `NTHREADS=`

 Run the job file:

-    make -f job.k31.k61.mk CTXDIR=~/mccortex MEM=100GB NTHREADS=8 \
+    make -f job.k31.k61.mk CTXDIR=~/mccortex MEM=70GB NTHREADS=8 \
                            JOINT_CALLING=yes USE_LINKS=no brk-geno-vcf

-For a human, running time will be about 8 hours for a single sample and use about 100GB of RAM.
+For a human, running time will be about 8 hours for a single sample and use about 70 of RAM.
+For small numbers of similar samples, peak memory usage will remain the same as a single sample, and should increase roughly logarithmically with the number of samples.

 Job finished?
 Your results are in: `mc_calls/vcfs/breakpoints.joint.plain.k31.k61.geno.vcf.gz`.

 Something go wrong?
 Take a look at the log file of the last command that ran.
 You may need to increase memory or compile for a different `MAXK=` value.
 Once you've fixed the issue, just rerun the `make -f job...` command.
 Add `--dry-run` to the `make` command to see which commands are going to be run without running them.

+*De novo genotyping:* once de Bruijn graphs have been constructed, they can be used to genotype existing call sets (VCF+ref) without using mapped reads.
+See [the wiki](https://github.com/mcveanlab/mccortex/wiki/VCF-Genotyping).

 Commands
 --------